Ed Lu

 Edward Tsang "Ed" Lu (盧傑 (Lú Jié); born July 1, 1963) is an American physicist and former NASA astronaut.
-He flew on two Space Shuttle flights, and made an extended stay aboard the International Space Station.
+He flew on three Space Shuttle flights, and made an extended stay aboard the International Space Station.

 In 2007, Lu retired from NASA to become the program manager of Google's Advanced Projects Team.
 In 2002, while still at NASA, Lu co-founded the B612 Foundation, dedicated to protecting the Earth from asteroid strikes, later serving as its chairman.
-As of 2020, he is its Executive Director.
+As of 2020, he is its executive director.

-Education

-Raised in Webster, New York, to a Chinese-American family.
+Early life and education

+Lu was born in Springfield, Massachusetts, to a Taiwanese American family.
+His parents were immigrants from Taiwan.
+He was raised in Honolulu, Hawaii, and Webster, New York.

 Lu attended R. L. Thomas High School, where he was a member of the wrestling team and graduated in 1980.
-Later, Lu earned a degree in electrical engineering from Cornell University where he lettered in wrestling.
-He then received a doctoral degree in applied physics from Stanford University in 1989.
-Lu is a member of the Psi chapter of Pi Kappa Phi fraternity at Cornell.
+After high school, Lu graduated from Cornell University, where he earned his Bachelor of Science (B.S.) in electrical engineering and was a member of Pi Kappa Phi.
+He then earned a Master of Science (M.S.) and a Ph.D. in applied physics from Stanford University in 1989 as a fellow of the National Science Foundation.

 Lu became a specialist in solar physics and did postdoctoral work at the Institute for Astronomy in Honolulu, Hawaii before being selected for the NASA Astronaut Corps in 1994.

 NASA career

 Lu flew on Space Shuttle missions STS-84 in 1997 and STS-106 in 2000, in which he carried out a six-hour spacewalk to perform construction work on the International Space Station.
 Having been flight engineer on Soyuz TMA-2, Lu spent six months in space in 2003 as part of ISS Expedition 7, with cosmonaut Yuri Malenchenko.

 In July 2003, Lu and Malenchenko answered questions from students participating in Japan's NASDA special educational event, where Ed Lu performed "Happy Birthday" on an electronic piano for a student's birthday in the live broadcast from space.
 He had demonstrated the difficulty of playing the piano instrument in space during a live in-orbit interview with CBS News and NASA TV video feed.
-Also on this ISS mission on 15 October 2003, Lu communicated with the crewman of China's first manned mission into space, Yang Liwei, flying aboard Shenzhou 5.
+Also on this ISS mission on October 15, 2003, Lu communicated with the crewman of China's first crewed mission into space, Yang Liwei, flying aboard Shenzhou 5.
 Lu congratulated the Chinese for the achievement and said in Putonghua: "Welcome to space.
 Have a safe journey".
 Malenchenko added: "I love to have somebody else in space instead of (just) me and Ed".